-These ratios indicate the relationships of the companies' share prices to dividends and earnings The dividend yield 185 for Kier has been reduced by 21% in 2011 as the market value per share increased from 967.50p at 30/06/2010 to 1360p at 30/06/2011 (please see appendix 6 for more details).
+The dividend yield for Kier has been reduced by 21% in 2011 as the market value per share increased from 967.50p at 30/06/2010 to 1360p at 30/06/2011 (please see appendix 6 for more details).
 This is a good significant result and the company also increased its dividend payments from 58p to 64p in 2011.
-However the Directors of Barratt plc decided not 188 pay dividends for the second year, which ended 30 June 2011, despite increasing market value per share (please 189 see appendix 16 for more details).
-The Board is committed to reinstating the payment of dividends and will, 190 when it becomes appropriate to do so.
+However the Directors of Barratt plc decided not pay dividends for the second year, which ended 30 June 2011, despite increasing market value per share (please see appendix ii.
+Dividend cover ratio

+16 for more details).
+The Board is committed to reinstating the payment of dividends and will, when it becomes appropriate to do so.